maestro-server/webdocs/docs/userguide/reports/reports.rst

 Reports
 =======

-Mastro has two types of reports.
+Maestro has two types of reports.

 - **Generic:** it is a single resource, it can have any filter
 - **Pivot:** It is a multi-resource, you can create a report link clients -> system -> applications -> servers.

 .. image:: ../../_static/screen/reports_p.png
    :alt: Maestro Server - Create reports